Symphony No. 1 (Dutilleux)

 Henri Dutilleux's Symphony No. 1 was written in 1951.
 A composition from the composer's relatively early period, it is Dutilleux's first purely orchestral composition.
 It is written in a very classical form (four movements), but its language is rather free.
 It is orchestrated for 85 instrumentalists.

 The premiere took place at the Théâtre des Champs-Élysées on 7 June 1951, with Roger Désormière conducting the Orchestre National de France.

-Structure
+Music

 The symphony lasts approximately half an hour.
 It is written in four movements: